CWP and fingerprint hours: *BEGINING OCTOBER 1st!!* Appointments ONLY Tuesday – Thursday (excluding holidays)

 4. Outside the limits of or confines of any city, if the person is over eighteen (18) years of age and is not otherwise disqualified from being issued a license.

-This does not apply to restrict or prohibit the carrying or possession of: Any deadly weapon located in plain view, any lawfully possessed shotgun or rifle, a firearm that is not loaded and is concealed in a motor vehicle, a firearm that is not loaded and is secured in a case, a firearm that is disassembled or permanently altered such that it is not readily operable and, a concealed handgun by a person who is; over twenty-one (21) years of age, a resident of Idaho, and is not disqualified from being issued a license.
+This does not apply to restrict or prohibit the carrying or possession of: Any deadly weapon located in plain view, any lawfully possessed shotgun or rifle, a firearm that is not loaded and is concealed in a motor vehicle, a firearm that is not loaded and is secured in a case, a firearm that is disassembled or permanently altered such that is not readily operable and, a concealed handgun by a person who is, over twenty-one (21) years of age, a resident of Idaho, and is not disqualified from being issued a permit.